Principal Apportionment

 • Updates to the SELPA's special education property tax: If the SELPA's property tax amount increases, then the AB 602 net funding will decrease by the same amount.
 The same is true if the tax decreases, with a dollar-for-dollar change to the State AB 602 amount.

 • Updates to CDE's proration factor: Although the SELPA funding is calculated based upon a rate, funding availability may cause a proration of its entitlement.
 If the proration factor is 0.98, the SELPA will receive 98% of its calculated entitlement.
 A change in the proration factor may cause an adjustment.
-Find more information here
+Find more information here.

 • Updates to LEA census data: AB 602 funding is calculated, in part, upon the SELPA's AB 602 average daily attendance (ADA).
 Any change in ADA may create an adjustment.